yellowbean/AbsBox/docs/source/analytics.rst

 There are four types in sensitivity analysis in `absbox`:

 * ``Pool Performance``
+  using multiple pool performance scenarios.
 * ``Deal Structure``
+  using multiple deal structures.
 * ``Deal Run Assumption``
+  using multiple deal assumptions, like call, interest rate curve etc.
 * A combination of above
+  a combination of above three types.

 .. list-table:: Sensitivity Run Type